-- Aware of the contamination at the time of the sale. - A person who engages in the business of real estate transactions and the buyer is not this type of person (see also Question 23).
+- Aware of the contamination at the time of the sale. - A person who engages in the business of real estate transactions and the buyer is not this type of person (see also Question 24).

 A seller of shares in a company that owns contaminated land is not obliged to disclose environmental information.
-However, the seller may be subject to hidden defect liability against the buyer under the contract law theory of the Civil Code, if the environmental information affects the sale price of the shares.
+However, if the seller knows of the existence of the contamination, there is a possibility that the seller must also disclose the environmental information, in accordance with the principle of good faith under the Civil Law.
+In this case, if the seller does not disclose the information, the seller is liable for compensation of damages under the provision on tortious acts.
+Additionally, the seller may be subject to hidden defect liability against the buyer under the contract law theory of the Civil Code, if the environmental information affects the sale price of the shares.
 The seller and the buyer can agree to exempt the seller from this liability.
 However, if the seller is aware of the contamination at the time of the sale, this agreement is void.

-21. Is environmental due diligence common in an asset sale/a share sale?
+22. Is environmental due diligence common in an asset sale/a share sale?